COVID-19 Information Read the Latest

 Here’s what you can expect when you come to us for your child's first consult.

-You can expect your first visit to take from 4 hours to several days.
+You can expect your first visit to take from four hours to a few days.

 During your visit, we'll talk with you about:

-If we think transplant might be a good option for your child, we'll discuss the details.
+We'll discuss the details if we think a transplant might be a good option for your child.
 We want to make sure you know what the transplant entails and how you may need to prepare.

-Before you leave, please feel free to ask us about your child' MLD diagnosis, treatment, or anything else on your mind.
+Before you leave, please ask us about your child's MLD diagnosis, treatment, or anything else on your mind.

-You can expect to meet with Dr. Escolar to review results and explain next steps during your visit.
+You can expect to meet with Dr. Rajan to review the results and explain the next steps during your visit.

 When a child has a rare disease like MLD, it affects the whole family.

-Contact us to make an appointment or learn more about your child's metachromatic leukodystrophy:
+Call or email us to make an appointment or learn more about your child's MLD:

 Clinical Studies